zalando/skipper/docs/tutorials/basics.md

 For example the Cookie predicate, `Cookie("yandex", "true")`, matched if there is a cookie in the request with name "yandex" and the value is "true", else the route processing will go one and try to find another matching route for the given request.
+Multiple predicates can be concatenated by `&&` which means a logical **AND**.
+If you need a logical **OR**, you have to create another route.

 Special Predicates:

 - `*` catch all is always true
-- `Path()` reduces the number of routes
+- `Path()` reduces the number of routes in O(log n) time to scan afterwards a subset in linear time
-- `PathSubtree()` reduces the number of routes
+- `PathSubtree()` reduces the number of routes O(log n) time to scan afterwards a subset in linear time

 ### Filter

 A filter changes a HTTP request or response or both.
+Multiple filters can be concatenated by `->`.

 Some special filters are:

-- `inlineContent` sets the HTTP response body, should be used with status() filter and  <shunt> backend
+- `inlineContent()` sets the HTTP response body, should be used with status() filter and  <shunt> backend
-- `static` serves static files and should be used with <shunt> backend
+- `static()` serves static files and should be used with <shunt> backend
-- `status` sets HTTP status code to a given value, should be used with <shunt> backend
+- `status()` sets HTTP status code to a given value, should be used with <shunt> backend
 - `tee()` clones request to given target